clement2019/deploy-infrstructure-terrafrom/Readme.md

 ## DEPLOY INFRASTRUCTURE TERRAFORM

-This project entails the provisioning of an Ec2 instance and immdiately the instance is lunched then appache webserver should be installed with the script using provsioner remote exec but ofcourse the necceesary security settings and firewall will be installed as well
+This project entails the provisioning of an Ec2 instance and immdiately the instance is lunched then nginx webserver should be installed with the script called nginx-server in the root folder but ofcourse the necceesary security settings and firewall will be installed as well

 ### Projects Requirements